-- Depression is experienced by twice as many adolescent females as males.
+- Depression is experienced by twice as many adolescent females as it is by males.

 - The prevalence appears to be increasing and affecting younger children, although this may in part be due to greater awareness and improved diagnosis.

-- Children and adolescents with depression frequently have psychosocial, education and family difficulties.
+- Children and adolescents with depression frequently have psychosocial, educational and family difficulties.

 The diagnosis is often missed and there is limited evidence that primary screening tools may accurately identify depressed adolescents.